 The evaluation of unsupervised approaches is challenging because of the lack of ground truth.
-Though some metrics such as perplexity can be applied to evaluating the proposed approach, it is more desirable to ask users to manually evaluate the personalized contexts learnt from their raw context data.
+Though some metrics such as perplexity can be applied to evaluating the proposed approach, it is more desirable to ask users to manually evaluate the personalized contexts learned from their raw context data.
 However, it is difficult to contact the owners of the reality mining data sets and ask them to conduct manual evaluations.
 To this end, we collect 10 college volunteers' context data spanning for one month through their mobile devices by ourselves.
-The collected context data set includes rich types of contextual features listed in Table III and the owners of these context data are invited to participate the human evaluation of the proposed approach to mobile context modeling.
+The collected context data set includes rich types of contextual features listed in Table 3, and the owners of these context data are invited to participate the human evaluation of the proposed approach to mobile context modeling.
 For simplicity, we denote the collected context data set as Rich Context.

-Table II The details of the Reality Mining data sets.
+The details of Rich Context data sets are listed in Table 4.